PrincetonUniversity/lucid/readme.md

   * Bidirectional map -> Bimap.dpt
   * Count-min sketch -> CountMinSketch.dpt
   * CMS + Aging -> CountMinSketchTimeout.dpt
 * Our second set of claims is that we have implemented several specific applications, listed in figure 15 of the paper.
 Modules used may be verified by sight.
-As before, LoC is not including comments, and stripped examples appear in examples/popl22_stripped.
-The script [TODO] will run lucid on each file and report the typing time; the relevant files are listed below.
+The table entries correspond to the files below:
   * Stateful Firewall -> stateful_fw.dpt
   * Closed-loop DNS defense -> dnsguard.dpt
   * *Flow -> starflow.dpt